UTSCC09/project-frontend-frauds/proposal.md

 ## Description of the Web Application

 A comprehensive web application that allows customers to book plane tickets to their destination of choice.
-Furthermore, customers can choose their plane seats using a visual set map of the plane and then pay through Stripe.
+Furthermore, customers can choose their plane seats using a visual seat map of the plane and then pay through Stripe.
+However, it is crucial to note that our application doesn't own and manage a fleet of airplanes but instead shows tickets that other airline agencies have to offer.
+So the website will be operating similarly to Expedia.ca.

-Airline agencies, have special privileges, in which they can add flights to the system so customers can purchase them.
+Therefore airline agencies/agents, have special privileges in which they can add flights to the system so customers can purchase them.
 Furthermore, agencies can issue live updates about a  flight's status which will be broadcasted to the customers to inform them of the news.

+Our app will also be utilizing public domain flight data by https://ourairports.com/ which will empower our app to validate flight routes and ensure flights are using the proper aircraft.

 ## Concepts Used for Challenge Factor (CF)